A 10-day itinerary gives a glimpse into the country’s diverse cultural landscapes and remnants of decades of conflicts.

 Breakfast

-In the early morning, the YMCA neighborhood is still sleeping left no shops open and few people walking on the street.
-I’d breakfast in Morning cafe or a discreet small tea shop opposite from Shree Ramjanki Temple .
+In the early morning, the YMCA neighborhood is still sleeping, with no shops open and few people walking on the street.
+I’d breakfast inthe Morning cafe or a discreet small tea shop opposite from Shree Ramjanki Temple .

 Irrawaddy Confluence